Code-Institute-Submissions/MilestoneProject1-The-Coding-House-of-Espresso/README.md

 * Content

 The text content for this page was created by student Malgorzata Czerwonka (self-written) for a **non-existing place**, and for **educational purposes only**.
-Inspiration to create coffee quotes was borrowed from two sources:
+Inspiration to create coffee quotes was borrowed from sources:
 [**1**](https://www.goodhousekeeping.com/life/g26948562/funny-coffee-quotes/?slide=2) and
 [**2**](https://www.amazon.com/MC2-ENERGY-MILK-COFFEE2-Birthday/dp/B06XZF67ZD)